scale-it/algo-builder/examples/permissioned-token/README.md

 ### Other Solution

 The solution in this template extends [Algorand Dev Office Hour](https://register.gotowebinar.com/recording/recordingView?webinarKey=1651582324861824270&registrantEmail=ratikjindal21%40gmail.com) idea presented by Jason - using asset clawback as escrow for permissioned token.
-In this template we add a new contract - `controller.py` which essentially "controls" the asset/token.
+In this template we have a new contract - `controller.py` which essentially "controls" the asset/token.
 This controls the general properties of the asset and also ensures that rule(s) smart contract(s) are called.

 ### Links

 Developer hour links:
 - *video:* [https://www.youtube.com/watch?v=aMDZamxtR14](https://www.youtube.com/watch?v=aMDZamxtR14)
 - *article:* [https://developer.algorand.org/solutions/assets-and-custom-transfer-logic](https://developer.algorand.org/solutions/assets-and-custom-transfer-logic/)
-- *implementation of above solution using algob*: [examples/restricted-assets](/examples/restricted-assets)
+- *implementation of the solution above using algob*: [examples/restricted-assets](/examples/restricted-assets)

 Link to spec of current template: [https://paper.dropbox.com/doc/Algob-Security-Token-Template-FR2LXhVg3edevYPBQZw6F](https://paper.dropbox.com/doc/Algob-Security-Token-Template-FR2LXhVg3edevYPBQZw6F)